dczmer/davelab/_basic_scripting/03_conditionals.md

 A test operator is written in the form of `[[ ]]` with your condition between the inner brackets.

-If you want to compare two numbers, to see if one is greater:
+If you want to compare two numbers, use `-gt` to see if one is greater:

 ```zsh
 if [[ $x -gt 0 ]]; then